CASE® Network of Competencies and Academic Standards

 FREQUENTLY ASKED QUESTIONS

 On behalf of the 1EdTech community, 1EdTech operates the CASE Network to provide a single, verifiable, trusted source of learning standards and workforce competencies in digital format, making it easier to support aligned instruction.
 In a sense, CASE Network is the software that allows state agencies and other standards bodies to author and publish their standards, course codes, and workforce competencies in CASE format, verify those frameworks for accuracy, and distribute those frameworks ubiquitous, much the way they would publish a website.
 The service is available to State Education Agencies, school districts, universities, corporations, and edtech suppliers to publish, distribute, discover, and consume learning standards.

 - See a Video explaining CASE Network.

-- IMS Global offers CASE Network Participation for accessing the standards via download or API.
+- 1EdTech offers CASE Network Participation for accessing the standards via download or API.

 2. How does CASE work?

 Competency & Academic Standards Exchange® (CASE) is a data standard designed specifically for issuing official learning standards and workforce competencies in an interchangeable, digital format that works seamlessly across the various district data systems.
 By using software to create official learning standards in CASE format, Districts can generate a unique number, known as a Global Unique Identifier (GUID), for each framework and each standard within a given framework that is uniquely their own.
 These GUIDs make easier for various systems to share standards specific to the district, aligns resources to those standards, deliver assessments based on those frameworks, and report results without the human manipulation, i.e., the re-keying and “cutting-and-pasting,” that currently occurs.

 4.MD.A Solve problems involving measurement and conversion of measurements from a larger unit to a smaller unit.

 Visit the CASE specification page for more information.

 3. What content is in CASE Network right now?